nipoppy/nipoppy/nipoppy_cli/docs/source/user_guide/bids_conversion.md

 Organizing imaging data following the {term}`Brain Imaging Data Structure <BIDS>` standard can greatly facilitate downstream processing and sharing of data.
 However, BIDS conversion can be a tricky process, especially for retrospective and/or messy datasets.
 Some manual work and trial-and-error process is usually needed to create an accurate configuration file to map the raw DICOMs (or NIfTIs) to valid BIDS paths.

 Nipoppy uses the {term}`Boutiques framework <Boutiques>` to run BIDS conversion pipelines.
 By default, new Nipoppy datasets (as created with [`nipoppy init`](<project:../cli_reference/init.md>)) are populated with descriptor files and default invocation files for the following BIDS converters:
-- [dcm2bids](https://unfmontreal.github.io/Dcm2Bids/latest), a user-friendly DICOM converter that is configured with a {term}`JSON` file
+- [dcm2bids](https://unfmontreal.github.io/Dcm2Bids/latest), a user-friendly DICOM (or NIfTI) converter that is configured with a {term}`JSON` file
 - [HeuDiConv](https://heudiconv.readthedocs.io/en/latest/), a flexible DICOM converter that is configured with a heuristic Python file
+- [BIDScoin](https://bidscoin.readthedocs.io/en/stable/), a user-friendly DICOM (or NIfTI) converter with a graphical user interface (GUI) for editing the configuration file

 ## Summary